rahidelvi/blog/_posts/2019-05-13-burnout-indicators.markdown

 ### The signs of a proper fire

-My online "persona" on Twitter is generally what I've heard called the "_prowling_" type, aka listening most of the time and weighing in occasionally.
-Boring..., yawn.
+My online "persona" on Twitter is generally what I've heard called the "_prowling_" type, **aka** listening most of the time, and weighing in occasionally.
+Boring..., yawn 😴.

-Twitter wants whacky quips, comedy, fun, wit, smart succinctness (brevity), etc.
+Twitter wants whacky quips, comedy, fun, wit, smart succinctness (brevity), etc. Party hats basically.

-Since I had just left Grantbook, I thought I'd _try to_ give it ☝ a shot starting in January 2019.
+Since I had just left Grantbook, I thought I'd _try to_ give it ☝ a try starting in January 2019.
 To the alarm of many people, including my family, this wasn't a good move.
 Yikes!

 Yes, it's true, some tweets were inappropriate however, we're talking one platform on the world wide web.
 The copy is kinda contained.
 It's easy to nuke all your tweets if you wanted to, _after you create a backup_.
 In fact, I'm slowly going through my Twitter autobiography and making strategic deletes.
 General clean-up until I have a more clear picture about what's coming up next.